wp-plugins/glift-go-game/readme.txt

 Yes, visit [gliftgo.com](http://www.gliftgo.com/ "Glift Go") for more information and sample code.

 == Changelog ==

+= 0.4.0 =
+* Feature - Glift upgraded to 0.18.1
+* Fix - Escaping for right brackets fixed
+* Fix - Resizing keeps state for game viewer types
+* Fix - User is automatically scrolled to the top for fullscreen.
+When closed, the user is scrolled back.
+* Fix - Increase z-index of the fullscreen div to ensure on top

 = 0.3.9 =
 * Feature - Status bar with current move number